XRPLF/xrpl-dev-portal/content/concepts/consensus-network/transaction-malleability.md

 Any change to the signed fields, no matter how small, would invalidate the signature, so no part of the transaction can be malleable except for the signature itself.
 In most cases, any change to a signature itself also invalidates the signature, but there are some specific exceptions, described below.

+Since the signature is among the data used to compute a transaction's identifying hash, any changes to a malleable transaction result in a different hash.

 ### Alternate secp256k1 Signatures

 To be "canonical", signatures created with the ECDSA algorithm and secp256k1 curve (the default) must meet the following requirements: